Bullies are very cunning and are experts at getting away with it.

 If you are being bullied, tell a friend, tell a teacher and tell your parents.
 It won't stop unless you do.
 It can be hard to do this so if you don't feel you can do it in person it might be easier to write a note to your parents explaining how you feel, or perhaps confide in someone outside the immediate family, like a grandparent, aunt, uncle or cousin and ask them to help you tell your parents what's going on.

 Your class teacher needs to know what is going on so try to find a time to tell them when it won't be noticeable.
 You could stay behind on the pretext of needing help with some work.
 Think about your ‘Caring Hands’ and one of your trusted adults in school that you can talk to.
-This could be a Learning Mentor, teacher, teaching assistant or Miss Donoghue.
+This could be a Learning Mentor, teacher, teaching assistant or Mrs Wiles.
 Please don't be tempted to hit back because you could get hurt or get into trouble.